 Many people first suspect they have a kidney stone because they feel pain in their lower back, abdomen or side, depending on where it’s located in either the kidney or ureter.
 But some stones will not cause any pain at all.
 Other symptoms that may indicate a kidney stone include nausea and vomiting, chills and sweats, blood in the urine or a sudden urge to urinate.
 Any one of these symptoms is worth talking about with your primary healthcare provider, who will refer you to a urologist if they suspect a kidney stone.

-Computerized Axial Tomography, commonly known as a CAT or CT scan, is the best tool for detecting a kidney stone.
+Computerized Axial Tomography (CAT or CT scan) is the best tool for detecting a kidney stone.
 The stone appears as a very bright white spot on the CT image.
-Ultrasounds or x-rays may also be used in conjunction with CT or instead of it, but a CT scan will show upwards of 98 percent of kidney stones and will almost always identify the stone if one is present.
+Ultrasounds or x-rays may also be used in conjunction with CT or instead of it.
+But a CT scan will show upwards of 98 percent of kidney stones and will almost always identify the stone if one is present.

 You cannot tell from looking at a CT if the stone is going to grow.
 But you can tell exactly where it is and what effect it’s having.
-Where the stone is located often has more to do with the pain and discomfort a patient feels than its size.
+A kidney stone’s location often has more to do with the pain and discomfort a patient feels than its size.
 It’s believed that the pain is normally caused by obstruction of urine flow.
 So depending on where they are, small stones can be very painful and large stones can be painless.

 A stone that isn’t causing pain or obstruction can be left alone and monitored.
 If it doesn’t get bigger or doesn’t hurt then we don’t really need to do anything about it.
-Many of these stones will pass on their own without any medical intervention, although we can prescribe pain medication to help people get through the hard parts.
+While many of these stones will pass on their own without any medical intervention, we can prescribe pain medication to help people get through the hard parts.

 The most commonly performed procedure for kidney stones is called extracorporeal shock wave lithotripsy, or just ESWL.
-This involves placing a device next to the patient’s body in the vicinity of the stone, which generates shockwaves with enough energy to break the stone into pieces, most of which are no bigger than grains of dust.
+This involves placing a device next to the patient’s body in the vicinity of the stone, which generates shockwaves with enough energy to break the stone into pieces, often no bigger than grains of dust.
 These will pass out of the kidney or ureter and the stone will be gone.